 Former patient Lindsey completed the Great South Run in November 2008, raising

-over £500 for the foundation.
-Here is her account of the experience:
+over £500 for the clinic.
+Here is her account of the experience,

 “I genuinely enjoyed the feeling of running, and I had big moments of feeling really

 proud of myself – I was really doing it!
 And, it was much easier than I thought it might.
 I crossed the line feeling tired but physically fine, which was brilliant; and I must

 admit to being a bit emotional too – I had done something that 4 years ago I never